Previous dayJanuary 1, 2026Next day

 1.1 km-III-✓ ReviewedUSGS →

-Reports of a magnitude 3.2 earthquake 113 km N of Yakutat, Alaska came in on January 1, 2026 at 22:54 UTC.
-It arrived roughly 16 hours after a larger magnitude 5.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
-Maximum shaking intensity peaked at MMI 3.8 (light).
+On January 1, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 113 km N of Yakutat, Alaska at 22:54 UTC.
+Coming 16 hours after a magnitude 5.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Peak ground motion corresponded to MMI 3.9, classified as light shaking.
 At a depth of just 1.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.553°, -140.012°.
+Coordinates: 60.553°, -140.012°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-01